Myth buster: Can a cricket really tell you the temperature?

 The relationship between temperature and a cricket's chirp rate is known as Dolbear's law after an 1897 publication by Amos Dolbear that first widely brought attention to this phenomenon, according to the National Oceanic and Atmospheric Administration.
 According to Dolbear's law, temperature in degrees Fahrenheit is roughly equal to the number of cricket chirps in 15 seconds plus 40.

 Let's try some cricket math.
 If you count 22 cricket chirps in 15 seconds, it is roughly 62 degrees, because 22+40=62.
 If you count 35 chirps, it's about 75 degrees out, because 35+40=75.
-Based on these simple equations, you can see that crickets chirp faster in warmer temperatures than they do in slower temperatures.
+Based on these simple equations, you can see that crickets chirp faster in warmer temperatures than they do in lower temperatures.

 The reason a cricket's chirp rate changes with the temperature is because they are cold-blooded, or ectothermic, meaning their body temperature is the same as that of their external environment.
 Chirping requires their muscles to contract, and temperature is a factor in how quickly the chemical reaction necessary for muscle contraction can occur, Scientific American reports.
 Muscles contract faster in warmer temperatures, allowing them to chirp at a more frequent pace.